Wookie93/interactive-comments-section/README.md

 ### Expected behaviour

-- First-level comments should be ordered by their score, whereas nested replies are ordered by time added.
+- First-level comments ordered by their score,
 - Replying to a comment adds the new reply to the bottom of the nested replies within that comment.
-- A confirmation modal should pop up before a comment or reply is deleted.
+- A confirmation modal will pop up before a comment or reply is deleted.
 - You can only edit or delete your own comments and replies.
+- Dynamic time
+- Possiblity to change active user
+- Using local storage